Narrow optical transitions in erbium-implanted silicon waveguides: Samples and experimental setup

-To achieve a strong signal, we use several $\si{\milli\meter}$ long waveguides, which are coupled to a tapered single-mode optical fiber with an efficiency of up to $0.3$.
-The sample is mounted in a closed-cycle cryostat at $<2\,\si{\kelvin}$, where resonant fluorescence spectroscopy reveals the wavelengths at which the implanted dopants can be excited.
 The transitions between the lowest crystal field levels of the inner 4f-shell of erbium occur between $1530$ and $1540\,\si{\nano\meter}$ \cite{liu_spectroscopic_2005}.
-Similar to our previous work \cite{weiss_erbium_2021}, we find several narrow emission lines in this range.
-However, their position is different, as shown in Fig. \ref{fig:CrystalFieldLevels}a.
-The shift is too large to be caused by strain \cite{zhang_single_2019}.
-We therefore conclude that owing to the changed sample preparation technique, erbium is integrated at different sites in the high-purity crystalline layer studied in this work.
-In the following, we show that two of the new sites with the strongest signal also have very favorable properties for quantum applications.
+When using a pulsed scheme to separate the emission from reflections of the excitation laser, we find several narrow emission lines in this range, as shown in Fig.~\ref{fig:CrystalFieldLevels}a for the FZ samples and in Appendix \ref{app:FluorescenceSpectrum} for the others.
+The former exhibit a smaller number of resonant peaks, which is attributed to the higher purity of the starting material.
+Still, in spite of the differing material and implantation conditions, we find the same three major lines in all studied sample types.
+Their relative intensity is slightly changed.
+Taken together, this indicates that in pure silicon, erbium can be reproducibly integrated at three main sites.
+Compared to our previous work that used higher annealing temperature \cite{weiss_erbium_2021}, the wavelength of the peaks is changed (see Appendix \ref{app:FluorescenceSpectrum}).
+The shift is too large to be caused by strain \cite{zhang_single_2019}, indicating erbium integration at different sites.
+In the following, we show that two of the sites discovered in this work - those with the strongest signal - have very favorable properties for quantum applications.